Meniscus Tear

 What is meniscus tear?

 The anatomic location of the tear determines its healing potential and guides surgical decision-making.
 The outer third of the meniscus (the "red zone") has a blood supply from the peripheral capillary plexus and can heal following repair.
 The inner two-thirds (the "white zone") is avascular and relies on synovial fluid diffusion; tears in this region have limited intrinsic healing capacity.
 The medial meniscus is less mobile than the lateral, bears greater load in the medial compartment, and is the more commonly injured of the two.
 The lateral meniscus covers a larger proportion of the tibial plateau and is more mobile, making it less frequently torn in isolation but more commonly involved in ACL-associated injuries.
-A distinct and clinically important subtype — the meniscal root tear — involves avulsion or tear at the posterior bony attachment and functionally converts the meniscus into an unanchored structure, dramatically increasing articular contact pressures and accelerating cartilage loss.
+There is a distinct and clinically important subtype.
+The meniscal root tear involves avulsion or tear at the posterior bony attachment and functionally converts the meniscus into an unanchored structure, dramatically increasing articular contact pressures and accelerating cartilage loss.

 Treatment options